neviaumi/experimental-systemctl/README.md

 # Experimental Systemctl Service

 This project demonstrates how to create and manage a simple systemd service that continuously runs a bash script.
-The script prints "hello systemctl" to the console every 2 seconds.
+The script prints "hello systemd" to the console every 2 seconds.

 ## Prerequisites